stephenliu1944/easytool-http/README.md

 # axios-enhance
-Enhance axios features, still suport axios options.
+Enhance axios features, use it like axios but more powerful.

 ## Extension features
 cache,